-In early spring they shift their attention to stealing pets from boarding kennels and from the numerous beauty spots around the UK preying upon the increased numbers of dog owners excising their dogs in the countryside.
+In early spring they shift their attention to stealing pets from the numerous beauty spots around the UK preying upon the increased numbers of dog owners excising their dogs in the countryside.

 The Dog Thieves (The Specialists)

 These criminals are well versed on how the police record and investigate crime and know that if the victim of their theft contacts the police the absence of any obvious suspects or proof that a crime has been committed is likely to result in the police declining to take any further action.

-These dog thieves work in pairs, sometimes a man and a woman using an average looking car and usually with a dog or child.
+Sometimes a man and a woman using an average looking car and usually with a dog or child.
 I have also known them to work in threes and fours, using two cars arriving in a car park separately and parking in different locations.
 The occupants of one vehicle will then run a distraction while their accomplice moves in and steals the dog.

 They use choke leads, which they can slip quickly over a dog’s head and sometimes use a temporary muzzle to ensure a stolen dog does not bark.
 Most of their thefts are committed around the car park but some thieves will follow a dog owner away from the carpark and wait for the owner’s dog to run off out of sight before making their move.